Yutsuten/notes/notes/tool/vim/vimscript/function.md

 endfunction

 function!
 OptionalArgs(...)
-  echo a:0  "Number of arguments" echo a:1  "Optional argument" endfunction
+  echo a:0    " Number of arguments
+  echo a:1    " Optional argument
+  echo a:000  " List with all arguments endfunction
 ```